Matthew Benham: Gambling

-He entered the gambling industry in 2001, when Tony Bloom, who later became the owner of Brighton & Hove Albion FC, hired him to work at Premier Bet.
+He entered the gambling industry in 2001, when Tony Bloom, who later became the owner of Brighton & Hove Albion, hired him to work at Premier Bet.
 Benham made a significant sum of money in the Asian betting market, using a statistical model developed by Stuart Coles and Mark Dixon at Lancaster University, which was able to predict the probabilities of football scores more accurately than the bookies.
-After falling out with Bloom, he founded Smartodds in 2004, and hired Stuart Coles.
+After falling out with Bloom, he founded Smartodds in 2004, and hired Coles.
 Based in Kentish Town in London, Smartodds focuses on statistical research and sports modeling, which it sells to professional gamblers.
 In 2011, he was part of a group of investors called Triplebet Limited, who became owners of sports betting exchange Matchbook.

 Football

-Investor in Brentford FC
+Investor in Brentford

-Benham first made contact with his boyhood football club when he read a 2005 article in The Independent saying that supporters' trust Bees United, which had taken over running Brentford FC, were "desperately seeking a few wealthy supporters to invest", so they could buy out previous owner Ron Noades.
+Benham first made contact with his boyhood football club when he read a 2005 article in The Independent saying that supporters' trust Bees United, which had taken over running Brentford, were "desperately seeking a few wealthy supporters to invest", so they could buy out previous owner Ron Noades.
 He initially participated as an anonymous "mystery investor".

 As Brentford continued to struggle financially, in 2007, Benham took the unusual move of paying out nearly £3 million to take over its loans, agreeing to hold them interest-free for five years.
 In 2009, Benham agreed to invest an additional £1 million a year for five years, in return for preference shares in the club.
 Bees United would then have the option to repay the loans to Benham and buy back his shares, while Benham held the option to take over the club as a majority owner.

-Owner of Brentford FC
+Owner of Brentford

-In June 2012, Bees United voted to transfer full control of Brentford FC to Benham, when the club was in the English third tier.
+In June 2012, Bees United voted to transfer full control of Brentford to Benham, when the club was in the English third tier.
 Ten days after becoming the club's new owner, Benham purchased a parcel of land near Kew Bridge railway station, where he pledged to build a new stadium, close to its existing stadium at Griffin Park.
 In 2013, Benham promoted Mark Warburton, another former City trader, as manager.
-By the 2014–2015 season, Brentford FC had been promoted to the EFL Championship, for the first time in 21 years.
+By the 2014–2015 season, Brentford had been promoted to the EFL Championship, for the first time in 21 years.